handeyeco/fun-with-midi/README.md

 1. We won't use `Serial.print` while also using MIDI
 2. If we have something plugged into MIDI in, we'll use the prog/run switch to disconnect it while programming our Arduino
+3. If in the future we design our own circuits, we'll use a microcontroller with multiple UARTS so MIDI can be on its own

 ## Sketch #2: MIDI CC Controller